 Enforceability: For any governance rules engine to function, it needs to be able to enforce those rules.
 Entities such as nodes that formally join the Storecoin ecosystem commit themselves to certain roles and responsibilities, as well as penalties if they fail to comply.
 These penalties include things like slashing of stake for nodes who fail to upgrade to the latest software when changes passed through governance are implemented and the firing of an Executive Director who fails to promptly ensure the implementation of changes that have reached consensus.

-Storecoin’s governance is split into four different branches: the Decentralized Workers (dWorkers), Executive, Judicial and Security Branches.
+Storecoin’s governance is split into four different branches: Miners, Executive, Judicial and Security Branches.
 The community of $STORE holders do not vote, but are able to exert their voice by proposing changes.

-The dWorkers are the voters in the Storecoin system.
+The Miners are the voters in the Storecoin system.
 Any $STORE holder can propose a feature change and crowdfund proposals to achieve the minimum funding threshold required to be added to a formal ballot.
-When this happens, the measure moves to a dWorker vote.
+When this happens, the measure moves to a Miner vote.

-The dWorkers branch has four chambers: Validators, Messagenodes, Masternodes and dSecurity Guards (dGuards).
-Validators run full nodes to validate the p2p consensus.
-Messagenodes run full nodes to host data for the p2p consensus.
-Masternodes provide infrastructure for scaling. dGuards are focused on the security of the network.
+The Miners branch has two chambers: one for Validation Miners and one for Storage Miners.
+Validation Miners run full nodes to validate the p2p consensus.
+Storage Miners run full nodes to host data for the p2p consensus.
 Each group has its own voting chamber, akin to the US Senate and the House.

-Masternodes, Messagenodes and Validators are self-selecting (subject to a KYC process) based on their willingness to stake and work on the Storecoin network while dSecurity Guards are hired (or rehired) each year by the Chief Security Officer.
+Validation and Storage Miners are self-selecting (subject to the TYN process) based on their willingness to stake and work on the Storecoin network.

-The Executive Branch delivers the changes approved by the dWorkers Branch.
-It consists of an Executive Director, who can serve for a maximum of 8 total, non-consecutive years, and who has the power to ratify or veto measures passed by the dWorkers, plus a team of developers.
+The Executive Branch delivers the changes approved by the Miners Branch.
+It consists of an Executive Director, who can serve for a maximum of 8 total, non-consecutive years, and who has the power to ratify or veto measures passed by the Miners, plus a team of developers.
 When a change is voted on through governance, this group has a specific time window in which to deploy the change to code.
-If a measure is vetoed, it returns to the Decentralized Branch (dWorkers) for another vote in which a larger majority than during the initial vote on the proposal is required to overcome the veto.
+If a measure is vetoed, it returns to the Miner Branch (Miners) for another vote in which a larger majority than during the initial vote on the proposal is required to overcome the veto.